Superrehtard/old_diaspora_wiki/Community-supported-pods.md

 ###There are still security vulnerabilities in the current release of Diaspora, so please consider ALL information (including username and email) you post to the seeds on these pods as completely public.

-Please do not try to hack these machines; they have been freely offered by people so that the project can move forward.
+Please do not try to crack these machines; they have been freely offered by people so that the project can move forward.
 Abusing their trust will make them go away.

 If you wish to add your pod to the list, please edit this page adding details along the same pattern.
 Pods are listed in alphabetical order by pod name.